How I learned to stop worrying and love the Thargoid War Part 2

 My ship boasted robust Guardian Hull Reinforcements, affording it substantial resistance to Thargoid caustics, especially the milder Scout variant.
 Yet, I knew the final remnants of my hull were on the brink of giving way unless I executed a flawless landing.
 Memories of my father's training surfaced, reminding me of the lessons he had imparted regarding controlling a Sidewinder with Flight Assist off.

-With a deep breath, I steadied myself, manipulating the stick with precision and administering precise bursts of counter-thrust to stabilize the ship's movements.
-I cautiously set the ship down on the pad's bullseye, as indicated by the Landing Guidance panel.
+Celeste announced the return of thruster power and with a deep breath, I steadied myself.
+Manipulating the stick with precision and administering precise bursts of counter-thrust to stabilize the ship's movements, I cautiously set the ship down on the pad's bullseye, as indicated by the Landing Guidance panel.

-A subtle clunk resonated as the landing gear made contact with the pad, and the magnetic locks engaged.
-The pad's cover began to rise, sealing the ship within the base and muffling the sounds of the ongoing battle above.
+A subtle clunk resonated as the landing gear made contact with the pad and the magnetic locks engaged.
+The pad began to lower, the cover sliding overhead, sealing the ship within the base and muffling the sounds of the ongoing battle above.

 Against all odds, I had made it.
-Celeste reported the successful removal of the caustic substance from the ship's hull.
-I watched the structural integrity plummet to zero just as the pad came to a standstill.
+Celeste reported the successful removal of the caustic substance from the ship's hull as I watched the HUD's structural integrity display plummet to zero just as the pad came to a standstill.

 I was alive.